-Eddie remains the only person in the world to win a yearly Drag Racing Championship on both land and water.
-Starting with a win on his self-modified Cushman scooter in 1949 to his win in 2014 in an Ariel Atom, Eddie has now won motorsports trophies in eight consecutive decades!
-Voted in 1999 as one of the most popular drivers in the history of motorsports, Eddie Hill garnered the first championship of his life when he captured the 1947 Tri-State Flat Track Motor Scooter title in Shreveport, Louisiana.
-A few years later he moved on to dragsters and won the first drag racing event he entered with a Top Eliminator car he built himself and drove to and from the track.
+Eddie remains the only person in the world to win a yearly drag racing championship on both land and water.
+Starting with a win on his self-modified Cushman scooter in 1949 to his win in 2017 in his Pro Formula Mazda, Eddie has now won motorsports trophies in eight consecutive decades!
+Voted in 1999 as one of the most popular drivers in the history of motorsports, Eddie Hill garnered the first championship of his life when he captured the 1949 Tri-State Flat Track Motor Scooter title in Shreveport, Louisiana.
+A few years later he built his first dragster and won the first drag racing event by having the fastest car there.
+He drove the car to and from the track – they don’t do that anymore.
 Hill won the class with a pass of 106 MPH (1955 – Karnack, Texas) at age 19.
-Eddie built his own chassis and a few for other customs in his early years of drag racing.
+Eddie built his own complete dragsters and engines and built a few chassis for other customers in his early years of drag racing.

-1. Introducing small profile front tires on dragster (1958).
+1. Introducing small profile front tires on a dragster (1958).

 3. Introducing charcoal-filled breathing masks for safety (1959).

 4. Inventing the tire-smoking burnout (1960), which is standard practice on all top fuel cars today.

 The record books show Hill to be the first driver to cover a quarter mile in less than five seconds, a feat he accomplished with a 4.990-second pass at 288.55 MPH on April 9, 1988, at Ennis, Texas.
 This “First in the Fours” car was severely damaged in a blow-over at Pomona, California in 1989, but was completely rebuilt and has not been raced since.
 It is currently on permanent display at Eddie Hill’s Fun Cycles.